Antisemitism in Canada: 2000–present

-Antisemitism is still a concern in contemporary Canada.
+Antisemitism is still a concern in Canada in the 21st Century.
 The non-profit B'nai Brith Canada monitors incidents and issues an annual audit of these events.

 On May 18, 2010, a Jewish public servant won "a major human rights victory" against the federal government after complaining that her workplace at the Ottawa headquarters of Passport Canada was poisoned by antisemitism.
 The federal adjudicator ruled that some of the public servant's fellow employees discriminated against her because of adherence to Jewish Law (Halakha) – notably leaving early each Friday to observe the Jewish Sabbath (Shabbat) and taking Jewish holidays – and that her bosses did little or nothing to help her.
 The situation escalated from antisemitic bullying at her workplace to traumatizing threats when she was accused in an anonymous antisemitic message to her superiors to be a Mossad agent.
 Another message that followed two weeks later read: "The Jew sucks your blood.
 Don't fall into her trap.
 You will make her go swiftly or we will make her go slowly and painfully."
 The public servant launched first an internal grievance against her department in January 2007 alleging breaches of the Canadian Human Rights Act (CHRA) and the no discrimination clause of the collective agreement with her employer.
 The grievance was rejected the following October by the federal government.
 She subsequently took her case to adjudication to the Federal Public Service Labour Relations Board (FPSLREB) seeking among others damages for pain and suffering, and an admission by the government that her rights were violated.
 She was supported by the Canadian Association of Professional Employees (CAPE) which stated on January 18, 2011, on its website that the decision of the FPSLREB "was a significant win on behalf of the federal government employee."
 This case received some attention in national and international media (such as the National Post, LeDroit, McLeans, USA Today, Mekor Rishon, Hamodia).

 In November 2011 an antisemitic attack took place at the south Winnipeg high school when a teen approached a 15-year-old girl as they crossed paths near his locker and began talking to her.
 He pulled out a lighter and started flicking it near her head, saying, "let's burn the Jew".

 On April 12, 2012, several Jewish-owned summer homes in Val-Morin, Quebec were broken into and defaced with swastikas and antisemitic messages.